 Chisholm spent his first years as a competitor testing himself.
 “I met some great climbers and started getting a feel for the people there, and I just kept wanting to come back.
 It became about trying to do well, but also about meeting new friends and revisiting old relationships.”

 It didn’t take long for Chisholm to make his mark in the world of tree climbing competitions, taking home his first state championship just 3 years after he began.
 Now, 21 years later, his career boasts a staggering record of 18 consecutive state championships.
 He is the reigning world record holder in the men’s secured footlock event and he just secured his third world championship at the International Society of Arboriculture’s (ISA) Tree Climbing Competition in Chicago this summer.

 Thankfully, the talent and expertise of both Mark and his brother Steve aren’t well-guarded secrets; both brothers share their knowledge as instructors for the Rutgers Office of Continuing Professional Education (OCPE).
 This relationship began when the two were still teenagers and took courses to help their family business expand into landscaping.
 The boys enrolled in “Plant Identification” and “Landscape Design”-- classes that are still taught at Rutgers.
 The classes exposed the brothers to vital fundamental plant and design skills that they use every day in the field.

 It was Steve who first took up the teaching role.
-In 1997, he began presenting Plant Health Care with longtime friend and colleague, Ted Szczawinski.
+In 1997, he began presenting a Plant Health Care course with longtime friend and colleague, Ted Szczawinski.
 The two continue to teach together in OCPE's Hazardous Tree Identification class, offered every fall and spring.